espocrm/documentation/docs/user-guide/complex-expressions.md

 #### LEFT

 Returns a specified number of characters from the left of the string.
 E.g. `LEFT:(someTextColumn, 1000)`.
-As of v6.1.0.

 #### LOWER